 Embracing their legacies and forging into the future

-Before Currie and Darling took the stage, the evening started off with the swagger of Pearl Aday and her band.
-For those not familiar with her, Pearl’s music is country-infused rock.
-Her vocals draw the obvious comparisons to Janis Joplin (her father was a drummer for Joplin), but to my ears, I was reminded of Faces-era Rod Stewart.
+Before Currie and Darling took the stage, the evening started off with the swagger of Pearl Aday and her band and her music of country-infused rock.
+Her vocals draw the comparisons to Janis Joplin (her father was a drummer for Joplin), but to my ears, I was reminded of Faces-era Rod Stewart.
 Pearl’s rock resume is pretty impressive: she was a back-up singer for Meat Loaf (her step-dad) and before that Motley Crue.
 Her band included her longtime friend, guitarist Jim Wilson, bassist for Daniel Lanois and Emmylou Harris.
 Pearl’s set was comprised of songs off her 2010 debut Little Immaculate White Fox, and her most recent Heartbreak and Canyon Revelry.

 Curie and Darling are on the road in support of their new album, The Motivator, the title taken from a T-Rex song.
 It’s a collaboration between the two that mixes original songs with covers of songs that have inspired and influenced them.

-Both ladies came up during the male-dominated glam-rock/nascent punk scene of the 1970s-Darling as drummer of the all-female band Fanny (a band championed by no less than David Bowie) and Currie as lead singer of the Runaways.
+Both ladies came up during the male-dominated glam-rock/nascent punk scene of the 1970s.
+Darling, as the drummer of all-female band Fanny (championed by David Bowie) and Currie as the lead singer of the Runaways.

 Fanny was founded by two sisters, guitarist June and bassist Jean Millington.
 Various iterations of the band included Brie Darling and Patti Quattro, sister of Suzie Quattro.
 Fanny was the first all-female rock group to release an album on a major record label, Reprise.